 The relay should be inspected at regular intervals to see that the balance arm works freely and that the contacts are not burned.
-If contacts should be burned, dress down with .000 sandpaper or crocus paper.
+If contacts should be burned, dress them down with an S 1002 110 file.
+Never use sandpaper, as non-conducting particles may lodge in the soft contact material and cause faulty relay operation.

-If plunger is sluggish, remove the screw holding the guide bearing and then remove bearing screw at top and withdraw plunger and clean.
-There may be, dirt or packing in the solenoid opening, or a bent needle shaft or dirt in the guide bearing.
+If plunger is sluggish, remove the screw holding the guide bearing, remove bearing screw at top, withdraw the plunger and clean.
+There may be dirt or packing in the solenoid opening, a bent needle shaft, or dirt in the guide bearing.

-CAUTION-Do not lubricate bearings.
+Important: Do not lubricate bearings.
 Keep cover on tight.